 (1) Minimum distance between steering wheel and back rest of driver's seat shall be eleven inches.
 Driver's seat shall have vertical adjustment of not less than four inches and horizontal adjustment of not less than four inches.

-(2) The driver's seat and driver's area shall have a restraining barrier meeting Federal Motor Vehicle Safety Standards 571.222 positioned immediately behind the driver's area.
+(2) The driver's seat and driver's area shall have a restraining barrier meeting FMVSS 571.222 positioned immediately behind the driver's area.

-(3) The driver's seat upholstery shall meet Federal Motor Vehicle Safety Standards 571.302 (Flammability of interior materials).
+(3) The driver's seat upholstery shall meet FMVSS 571.302 (Flammability of interior materials).

-(4) A emergency locking retractor-type seat belt for driver shall be installed.
+(4) A "Type II" seat belt is required for the driver .
 Belts shall be equipped with protective boots of sufficient quality and strength to keep it retracted and off the floor and within easy reach of the driver.
 Belt shall be adjustable on one side only and keep the driver from sliding sideways under the belt.

 (N) Electrical system.

 (a) Minimum of a one hundred forty five ampere alternator on all "Type A" buses.

 (b) Minimum of a two hundred ampere alternator on all other buses.